 While Brian Doyle tries to cover his tracks in this polyphonic jumble, it becomes clear that the author strongly believes that there is good in everyone: Even the characters who inflict pain are portrayed in a humane way, a strategy that doesn’t work out in every case.
 His message of tolerance also shines through in a conversation about poverty, mental illness, and resilience: “Love doesn’t save anybody.
 But I found doors and windows.
 I think maybe they are always there and we don’t see them too well.
 This is why people invent religions, to map doors and windows maybe.
 Maybe that’s what art is in the end.”

-Mink River is sometimes verbose, contains some far-fetched magic realism elements, and has characters that don’t always appear convincing.
-It is more of a painting more than a book; each story a brushstroke that contributes to the portrait of the place.
-Despite its flaws, Brian Doyle successfully brings the contemporary coastal Pacific Northwest to life – its socio-economic background, its natural beauty, its climate and weather and their effect on the residents reflected in the microcosm of Neawanaka.
+Mink River is sometimes verbose, contains some far-fetched magic realism elements, and not all of its characters appear convincing.
+It is a painting more than a book; each story a brushstroke that contributes to the portrait of the place.
+Despite its flaws, Brian Doyle successfully brings the contemporary coastal Pacific Northwest to life in the microcosm of Neawanaka – its climate and weather, its natural beauty, but also its more distressing socio-economic problems.